kristinemlarson/gnssrefl/README.md

 ### ix. subdaily<a name="module6"></a>

-This module is primarily meant for RH measurements that have a subdaily component.
+This module is meant for RH measurements that have a subdaily component.
 It is not strictly for water levels, but that is generally where it should be used.
 There are two main goals for this code:

 - consolidate daily result files and find/remove outliers